-Why I do I get so many spam calls?
-Here is an in-depth look why you are experiencing spam calls and number spoofing by robocallers and unsolicited parties.
+Why do I get so many spam calls?
+Here is an in-depth look on why you are getting spam calls from robocallers and unsolicited parties, and how you can avoid them.

 Spam calls are rampant today- about 178 million spam calls are placed in a single day in the US, according to data from YouMail Robocall Index and FTC (Federal Trade Commission Report).